• Skip to main content

 This list of King Arthur books includes retellings of the Arthurian legends as told by Sir Thomas Malory in his Le Morte D'Arthur, as well as original titles which draw upon some of its elements.
 I included books for all ages, roughly listed in order for youngest readers on up.

-Children's Picture Books Inspired by King Arthur
+Picture Books Inspired by King Arthur

-King Arthur's Very Great Grandson
+Book cover for King Arthur's Very Great Grandson

-King Arthur's Very Great Grandson
+King Arthur's Very Great Grandson by Kenneth Kraegel

-Buy it: Amazon | Indiebound
+Find it: Amazon

-This is a bit of a twist on the knight adventure story.
+This is a fun twist on the knight adventure story.
 Young Henry Alfred Grummorson sets out to slay some beasts and meets some very formidable creatures.
 At least they seem formidable.
 It just so happens that none of the mythical beasts want to do battle.
 They'd rather play games, make friends, blow smoke rings, that sort of thing.
 All in all, though, young Henry still finds it all quite exciting.
 A marvelous story.

-Merlin and the Dragons
+Merlin and the Dragons book cover.

-Merlin and the Dragons
+Merlin and the Dragons by Jane Yolen

-Buy it: Amazon | Indiebound
+Find it: Amazon

 Yolen takes readers back to the days of a young King Arthur.
 When Arthur is beset by disturbing dreams, Merlin tells him the story of a battle between two dragons and another boy, Emrys, who had prophetic dreams.
 This is a long picture book, best for older listeners.
 Ming's illustrations alone make the book worth checking out.

-The Kitchen Knight
+The Kitchen Knight book cover.

-by Margaret Hodges
+The Kitchen Knight by Margaret Hodges

-Buy it: Amazon | Indiebound
+Find it: Amazon | Bookshop

 This story, based on The Tale of Sir Gareth of Orkney, is not for readers who prefer to avoid tales of damsels in distress who can't rescue themselves–although that makes a good talking point when reading critically with your children.
 Sir Gareth comes to Camelot, but no one knows him and he is sent to work in the kitchens.
 His fate is sealed, however, when he rescues a princess from the evil Red Knight.
 If you enjoy this title, Hodges has other Arthurian books to check out.
 Great illustrations!